-Menstruation is an important phenomenon of a female’s health and an ideal parameter for her assessing her physical well-being.
+Menstruation is an important phenomenon of a female’s health & an ideal parameter for her assessing her physical well-being.
 Just imagine if we could track our hormonal profile at specific times during a month, getting a clear idea of how we can use it to our benefit!!
-Wouldn’t that be marvelous?
+Wouldn’t that be marvellous?
 Here is a diet chart that shall help you plan your life in a more organized manner around your periods.
 I have also added food items that will help you overcome the influence of these hormones on our general health.
 This guide is divided into 4 weeks (monthly menstrual cycle), each having its own specific function & foods that shall help increase our productivity.

 WEEK 1 (DAY 1- 7)